 ASCE-EERI Seismic Design

 We design, analyze, and construct a balsa wood model skyscraper to resist earthquakes on a shake table.
-In the beginning of the year, we work in small groups to create various one-story structures and subsequently load them until they break.
+This year, we plan on strengthening our seismic predictions by creating a smaller-scale model solely for material testing.
 In this process, every member can become familiar with building balsa wood models and better understand the overall design process.
-Afterwards, we explore several components of the structure such as the structural system, architectural styles, and process of construction.
-We also use and hold tutorial sessions and workshops for programs like SketchUp and SAP2000 to help further understand these ideas.
-With sufficient research and additional guidance from our professors, we then produce, test, and analyze several prototypes on a shake table.
+Once we receive the rules, we explore several components of the structure, including the structural system, architectural styles, and processes of construction.
+With sufficient research and additional guidance from our professors, we then produce, test, and analyze a prototype on a shake table.
 After this rigorous testing procedure, we finalize our structure before going to competition.

 |